aimee-mcneil-melville/ToDo-Full-Stack/packages/sweet-as-beers-rtk/README.md

 Before we jump into the code editor, let's do some thinking about what we need to accomplish.

 ## Shape of the store

 One of the important tasks when working with Redux is to design the shape of the store.
 If we think about the type of data that will be changing in this app, there are 2 clear pieces of changing data that multiple components will use:

 1. The contents of the **cart** as an array of cart item objects
 2. The user's **active page** (React Router is a more appropriate choice to manage navigation, but let's use Redux instead because we need the practice)

-Given that, our Redux store should look similar to object below once we have implemented a couple of the following steps further on in the readme.
+Given that, our Redux store should look similar to the object below once we have implemented a couple of the following steps further on in the readme.

 ```ts
 {